truenas/documentation/content/en/hub/additional-topics/legacy/tn-legacy-docs/release-notes/vcenter-3.1.0.md

 + [NAS-102429] – Ensure text box for Hostname is read-only
 + [NAS-102455] – Warn user in documentation of maximum supported volumes limit

-Ticket can be viewed at https://jira.ixsystems.com/projects/NAS/issues/
+Tickets can be viewed at https://jira.ixsystems.com/projects/NAS/issues/